convox/convox/install/README.md

-# Rack Installer
+# Convox Installer

-Convox uses [Terraform](https://www.terraform.io/) to install Racks.
+Convox uses [Terraform](https://www.terraform.io/) for installation.

 Go into the relevant subdirectory of this repository and follow the instructions in the README